-Sandstorm Gold Trades At Significant Discount To SOTP With Multiple Catalysts
+Sandstorm Gold Trades At A Significant Discount To SOTP With Multiple Catalysts

 iii.
 At +10% 14.5%

 d.
-Note, at $1,000 gold the value of the non-incoming producing assets would fall (equities could be wiped out) and thus the EV would rise and the FCF yield – calculated on adjusted enterprise value - would fall slightly.
+Note, at $1,000 gold, the value of the non-incoming producing assets would fall (equities could be wiped out) and thus, the EV would rise and the FCF yield – calculated on adjusted enterprise value - would fall slightly.

 6. SAND’s intrinsic value capping current cash flow of $48 million plus adding the value of core non-incoming producing assets ($305 million):